FAIRmat-NFDI/nomad-north-jupyter/README.md

 ### Package management

 Both `uv` and `pip` are available as package managers in the image.
-Both install and uninstall packages in the Conda environment, so you can use either one to manage your Python dependencies.
+Both install and uninstall packages in the Conda environment, so you can use either one of them to manage your Python dependencies.

 **Example using uv:**
 ```dockerfile